microsoft/vscode-wiki/Contributor-License-Agreement.md

-You must sign a Contribution License Agreement (CLA) before your PR will be merged.
+You must sign a [Contribution License Agreement (CLA)](https://cla.opensource.microsoft.com/) before your PR will be merged.
 This a one-time requirement for Microsoft projects in GitHub.
-You can read more about [Contribution License Agreements (CLA)](https://en.wikipedia.org/wiki/Contributor_License_Agreement) on Wikipedia.
+You can read more about [Contribution License Agreements](https://en.wikipedia.org/wiki/Contributor_License_Agreement) on Wikipedia.

 However, you don't have to do this up-front.
 You can simply clone, fork, and submit your pull-request as usual.